apache/cordova-docs/docs/en/edge/cordova/file/directoryentry/directoryentry.md

 setMetadata
 ----------------

-Set metadata on a directory.
-__Currently works only on iOS.__ - this will set the extended attributes of a directory.
+Sets a directory's extended attributes, or metadata. _Currently works only on iOS._

 __Parameters:__